vasabril98/DS_Project4/README.md

 ## Results

-* Machine Learning Model 1:
+* Random Forest Model 1:
-  - Description of Model 1 Accuracy- 91%
+  - Description of Model 1 Accuracy- 81%
+  - Precision- 82% for promoted, 80% for not promoted
+  - Recall scores- 79.0% for promoted, 83% for not promoted

+ * Logistic Regession Model 2:
+  - Description of Model 2 Accuracy- 88%
-  - Precision- 97% for promoted, 87% for not promoted
+  - Precision- 96% for promoted, 82% for not promoted
-  - Recall scores- 85.0% for promoted, 96% for not promoted
+  - Recall scores- 78.0% for promoted, 97% for not promoted

 ## Summary

-   Once the model was run we found that the top 5 features by importance to accuracy were average training score, previous year rating, awards won, male gender, and recruitment channel other.
-Logically it makes sense that average training score would influence promotion because it reflects job competency.
-Previous year rating and awards won would indicate recent job performance.
-Male gender was also a top predictor but it is important to note that the data set was skewed with a 35,295 male count versus a 14,845 female.
+   Once the model was run we found that the top 5 features by importance to accuracy were previous year rating, average training score, recruitment channel other, number of trainings, and reruitment channel sourcing.
+Logically it makes sense that average training score and number of trainings would influence promotion because it reflects job competency.
+Previous year rating also makes logical sense because it is a direct indication of recent job performance.
+Once the dataset was passed through a logistic regession model to optimize it, accuracy increased  form 80% to 88%.
 ![image](https://github.com/vasabril98/DS_Project4/assets/118862894/e3354af6-c41e-4a36-b31e-e73f362fb442)